krkn-chaos/krkn-hub/docs/test_your_changes.md

 # How to Test Your Changes/Additions

 ## Install Podman/Docker Compose
-You can use either podman or docker for this step
+You can use either podman-compose or docker-compose for this step

 **NOTE:** Podman might not work on Mac's